 Endangered black-footed ferret, reintroduced into Montana in 1994, has still not been able to establish self-sustaining colonies, but there is hope, look for them in prairie dog colonies, the ferrets live in their tunnel systems.

-Charles M. Russell National Wildlife Refuge:
+Bird Watching at Charles M. Russell National Wildlife Refuge:

 Over 250 species of birds either pass through or make their homes here during any given year.
 This is a Global Important Bird Area with, ” … significant members of globally threatened species …”.